This post may contain affiliate links.

 Instructions

-• Add the chicken, bell pepper, green bell pepper, zucchini, red onion, sea salt, ground black pepper, juice of a lemon, zest of a lemon, extra virgin olive oil, garlis powder, cayenne pepper and Greek yogurt in a large ziplock bag or a large mixing bowl.
+• Add the chicken, bell pepper, green bell pepper, zucchini, red onion, sea salt, ground black pepper, juice of a lemon, zest of a lemon, extra virgin olive oil, garlic powder, cayenne pepper and Greek yogurt in a large ziplock bag or a large mixing bowl.
 Use tongs or your hands and coat the chicken and vegetables in the marinade.
 Cover and marinate for up to 2 hours in the refrigerator.

 • Remove the chicken and the vegetables from the fridge.